FoneBone94/Agent_R/README.md

 ------------------------
 1. Download the ZIP file from the link above
 2. Extract the file to your choice of folder
+3. Right click on the "Agent-R.exe" and click create shortcut
 3. Move the "Agent-R.exe -shortcut" to your desktop
 4. Play!